 The development impact bond (DIB) finances a 4-year microenterprise training and grants program focused on businesses for refugees and host communities in Jordan and Lebanon.
-The program is implemented by NEF.
+The program will be implemented by the Near East Foundation UK (NEF).
 The DIB investors, US Development Finance Corporation (US DFC) and Ferd, have committed \$12 million in upfront financing to NEF.
 The IKEA Foundation, Novo Nordisk Foundation, and Norwegian Agency for Development Cooperation (Norad) will provide \$13.5 million in outcome payments for Jordan based on the DIB meeting specified business sustainability and household consumption targets over its 4-year term.
 The Refugee Impact Bond launched in Jordan with \$13.5 million of outcome funding in October 2021, and is currently fundraising for a Lebanon tranche close of approximately \$10 million.